Well-posedness for the classical Stefan problem and the zero surface tension limit: Introduction

 We develop a {\em new} energy method for the Stefan problem with and without surface tension and prove the vanishing surface tension limit.
-The {\em well-posedness} is established in $L^2$-based energy spaces determined naturally by the problem.
-Such a framework is motivated by the analysis of the free-surface incompressible Euler equations of \textsc{Coutand and Shkoller}~\cite{CoSh07},~\cite{CoSh10}.
+The {\em well-posedness} is established in $H^k$ Sobolev spaces using a combination of energy estimates for tangential derivatives and elliptic-type estimates for added parabolic-type regularity.
+Our framework is motivated by the analysis of the free-surface incompressible Euler equations of \textsc{Coutand and Shkoller}~\cite{CoSh07,CoSh10}.

 Precise statements of our results are given in Theorems~\ref{th:main} and~\ref{th:main2}.
-The estimates that we use are non-linear in nature and they fundamentally exploit the intricate energy structure of the problem.
+The estimates that we use are nonlinear in nature and they fundamentally exploit the intricate energy structure of the problem.
 In particular, no derivative loss occurs with respect to the regularity of the initial data.
 This framework is particularly convenient, as it allows us to rigorously establish the vanishing surface tension limit locally-in-time, as formulated in Theorem~\ref{th:main2}.
-In this way we link two fundamental models of phase transitions that are valid on different spatial scales, thus answering the open question explained above.
-In a forthcoming work, we shall extend our results to the two-phase case providing the analogs of Theorems~\ref{th:main} and~\ref{th:main2}.
+In this way, we link two fundamental models of phase transitions that are valid on different spatial scales, thus answering the open question explained above.
+In forthcoming work, we shall extend our results to the two-phase Stefan problem, providing the analog of Theorem~\ref{th:main}~\cite{HaNaSh}, while the question of global-in-time stability of steady states using this functional-analytic framework has been addressed in~\cite{HaSh3, HaSh4}.